ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Adding standalone local modules for all playbooks and roles
 -----------------------------------------------------------

 To load standalone local modules automatically and make them available to all playbooks and roles, use the :ref:`DEFAULT_MODULE_PATH` configuration setting or the ``ANSIBLE_LIBRARY`` environment variable.
-The configuration setting and environment variable take a colon-separated list, similar to ``$PATH``, and default to ``~/.ansible/plugins/modules/:/usr/share/ansible/plugins/modules/``.
+The configuration setting and environment variable take a colon-separated list, similar to ``$PATH``.
 You have two options:

-* Add your standalone local module to one of the default configured locations:
+* Add your standalone local module to one of the default configured locations.
+These locations may change without notice in future versions.
+Current defaults are:
    * ``~/.ansible/plugins/modules/``
    * ``/usr/share/ansible/plugins/modules/``
 * Add the location of your standalone local module to an environment variable or configuration: